 On October 31 and November 30, 2017, staff submitted a Remedial Action Plan Implementation Progress Report to the Water Board.
 On December 28, 2017, staff submitted a progress report to the Water Board and requested a time extension for completion of the Project as described in the RAP.
 On February 28, 2018, staff submitted another progress report to the Water Board.
 In November 2019, staff met with the Water Board and presented the current schedule for completing design and commencing construction.
-Staff informed the Water Board that they are modifying the design and will advertise for construction in 2020.
+Staff informed the Water Board that the design is being modified and the project will advertise for construction in 2020.
 The Water Board stated the cleanup must take place as soon as possible and requested monthly updates on progress.

-On September 25, 2020, the Board, by Resolution No. 2020-076, authorized execution of the Fourth Amendment to Professional Services Agreement No. 2015-BT-02, Novato Bus Facility Underground Storage Tank Site Cleanup and Closure Design Services, with Brunsing Associates, Inc., Santa Rosa, CA, in an amount not to exceed \$112,500.00, for engineering support services and post construction monitoring.
+On September 25, 2020, the Board, by Resolution No. 2020-076, authorized execution of the Fourth Amendment to Professional Services Agreement No. 2015-BT-02, Novato Bus Facility Underground Storage Tank Site Cleanup and Closure Design Services, with Brunsing Associates,

+Inc., Santa Rosa, CA, in an amount not to exceed \$112,500.00, for engineering support services and post construction monitoring.
 On September 1, 2021, the consultant submitted to the Water Board the Remedial Action Plan Implementation Report.
 On September 30, 2021, the consultant performed groundwater sampling at the site.
 On October 28, 2021, the consultant submitted to the Water Board the ground water monitoring report and recommended that, based upon the monitoring results, the Water Board approve moving forward with site closure.

 On June 13, 2022, the Water Board approved the August 31, 2021, RAP Implementation Report, the June 30, 2021, Semi-Annual Post-Construction Groundwater Monitoring Report, the October 28, 2021, Semi-Annual Post-Construction Groundwater Monitoring Report, and the February 24, 2022, Request for Site Closure report for the site, and requested that the District prepare and submit a Soil and Groundwater Management Plan and an interested party list, which are required in order to receive site closure.
 On September 1, 2022, the consultant submitted the Soil and Groundwater Management Plan to the Water Board for review and approval.
-The consultant is continuing to provide the post construction monitoring services.
+The consultant prepared a mailing list of adjacent property owners and interested local agencies for eventual distribution of the Soils Management Plan once approved by the RWQCB and on October 25, 2022, the District submitted the list to the Water Board.
+The District is waiting for the Water Board's approval of the Soil and Groundwater Management Plan.